akirasosa/ts-ng-webpack/README.md

+# This project was suspended.
+Alternatively, I have created an [Angular2 version](https://github.com/springboot-angular2-tutorial/angular2-app) which is for more practical use.

 # TypeScript + Angular + webpack Boilerplate

 Basic setup for TypeScript, Angular, webpack, gulp and Bootstrap.
 Some sample applications are included in it.
 You can try demo.